-Outcomes Target Population Goals Strategies Objectives / Data Sources Well Young Families Increased Licensed Child Collaborate with schools • By June 2023,

-• Children Care Spaces and DNSSAB to specify the need.
-Examine role of innovative programs e.g. YMCA after school. collaborate with DNSSAB and local schools to complete a Business Case in support of additional licensed spaces (Municipal record of activity).
+Outcomes Target Population Goals Strategies Objectives / Data Sources Well Young FamiliesChildren Increased Licensed Child Care Spaces Collaborate with schools and DNSSAB to specify the need.
+Examine role of innovative programs e.g. YMCA after school.
+By June 2023, collaborate with DNSSAB and local schools to complete a Business Case in support of additional licensed spaces (Municipal record of activity).
 Well Seniors Young Families, Single Adults Lower Income Increased Inventory of Affordable and Rental Housing Examine use of the CIP to incite contractors to build projects.
-By June 2023 support community organizations / builders in adding 6 affordable housing units in East Ferris (Municipal Building Permits).
-With Action 50+ and Seniors Villa develop Age Friendly Community Plan and pursue Accreditation.
-By June 2022 secure Seniors Active Living Centre Funding (confirmation letter).
-Well SeniorsNew residents Decreased Social Isolation Expand Municipality's Welcome Program.
-Increase communication of events, activities and volunteering opportunities.
-By June 2024, secure Age Friendly Community Accreditation (confirmation letter).
-Well ChildrenYouth / TeensNew residents Increased Organized Recreational, Social and Sports Activities Develop and implement the East Ferris Recreation Master Plan.
+By June 2023 support community organizations / builders in adding 6 affordable housing units in East Ferris (Municipal Building Permits). • Seniors Decreased Social With Action 50+ and Seniors Villa develop Age Friendly Community Plan and pursue Accreditation.
+Expand Municipality's By June 2022 secure Seniors Active Living Centre Funding (confirmation letter).
+By June 2024, Well New residents Isolation Welcome Program.
+Increase communication of events, activities and volunteering opportunities. secure Age Friendly Community Accreditation (confirmation letter).

+Well Children Youth / Teens New residents Increased Organized Recreational, Social and Sports Activities Develop and implement the East Ferris Recreation Master Plan.
 Put forward a Teen Advisory Program (TAG) to seek ways to keep teens involved in East Ferris.
 By June 2022 Council to approve the East Ferris Recreation Master Plan to include a focus on youth / teens (Record of Council Deliberation) By June 2023, increase the percentage of residents who report feeling happy of very happy overall from 84% to 85%.
-By December Well • Residents Increased Knowledge of CSWB Programs Ensure inclusion of telephone hotlines 211, 511 and 988 as part of the 2022 Community Calendar Promote the service directories to be developed by the North Bay CSWB / DNSSAB 2021, publish the East Ferris community calendar with additional hotlines (2022 Calendar) • By June 2023, expand the Municipal website to include the District of Nipissing CSWB Network to allow residents to navigate and access more effectively (2023 website)
+Well • Residents Increased Knowledge of CSWB Programs Ensure inclusion of telephone hotlines 211, 511 and 988 as part of the 2022 Community Calendar Promote the service directories to be developed by the North Bay CSWB / DNSSAB By December 2021, publish the East Ferris community calendar with additional hotlines (2022 Calendar) By June 2023, expand the Municipal website to include the District of Nipissing CSWB Network to allow residents to navigate and access more effectively (2023 website)